 After 20 minutes, take the goat’s temperature.
 If their temperature and behavior have not returned to normal, you should contact a vet as soon as possible for an examination.
 Goats displaying symptoms of heatstroke, such as unconsciousness, should be seen by a vet immediately.

 Vets will gradually and safely reduce the goat’s body temperature back to normal with IV fluid treatment.

 A mildly dehydrated goat may lack energy and appear depressed, not playing or interacting with other goats as much as usual.
 They may have a dry nose, sunken eyes, and their head and ears may appear droopy.

 Signs of more severe dehydration in goats include:

 - Less frequent urination or no urination at all

 The skin elasticity test is a good way of telling whether a goat is dehydrated.
 To perform the test, lightly pinch the skin on the back of the goat’s neck.
-If it does not instantly bounce back into place when you let go, they are likely dehydrated.
+They are likely dehydrated if it does not instantly bounce back into place when you let go.